futuresuper/fs-website-2021/src/faqs/if-protecting-your-super-impacts-me-what-do-i-need-to-do.md

 #### *Fee limit on low-balance accounts*

-From 1 July 2019, Future Super will not charge the dollar based fee on accounts with balances of less than $6,000.

-This is due to the new changes whereby administration and investment fees charged cannot exceed 3% of the balances of accounts with less than $6,000.
+Administration and investment fees charged cannot exceed 3% of the balances of accounts with less than $6,000.

 If your account balance is less than $6,000 at the end of the financial year, any amount charged in excess of the 3% cap will be refunded.